 Protect Your Assets with a Prenuptial Agreement

 It may seem cynical to contemplate divorce before one is even married.
 But, in fact, it can be quite prudent.
-Dunsing, Deakins & Galera, LLC, in Denver, CO, has seen too many clients at a legal disadvantage when their marriages have unraveled and they had no prenuptial agreement protecting their assets.
+Dunsing, Deakins & Galera, LLC, in Denver, CO and Avon, CO, has seen too many clients at a legal disadvantage when their marriages have unraveled and they had no prenuptial agreement protecting their assets.
 Family law professional Fred A. Dunsing and his colleague Joseph W. Galera can provide you with the legal advice necessary to draft a beneficial agreement.
 We also provide assistance with postnuptial agreements for couples who are already married..

 Why Do I Need a Prenuptial Agreement?

 Marital property agreements are an important tool in helping to prevent disputes in a variety of situations:

 - Younger people who bring significant assets to a marriage, such as trust funds, real estate, investments and business interests

 - Older couples entering a second marriage, each with significant assets.
 The agreement identifies separate assets and protects the inheritance rights of children from prior marriages.
 This can be an important issue in Colorado, where a person married for 10 years may be entitled to 50 percent of a probate estate in the absence of a premarital agreement.

 - People who want to protect assets they may acquire in the future